Main Home | Lighthouse | CatMom | Other Stuff | Messages

 Which is not to say that you should expect hard physical evidence.
 Because of the subjective nature of psychic phenomena, hard physical evidence is not very common.
 Instead, expect to have subjective evidence that rings true for you.

-Also, a muddy channel carries muddy water—this is true in the scientific and psychic realms as well as in the three-dimensional world of water streams.
+Also, a muddy channel carries muddy water—this is true in the scientific and psychic realms as well as in the three-dimensional world.

-In the scientific world, scientists are not objective if they have an agenda: For example, if they have been paid to prove or disprove something, or if they personally believe or disbelieve something, and therefore slant their experiments, they are not being objective.
-Or they might interpret their data in a way that shows their bias, then present their interpretations as further data.
+In the scientific world, scientists are not objective if they have an agenda: For example, if they have been paid to prove or disprove something, or if they personally believe or disbelieve something, they often fudge their data.
+They might interpret their data in a way that shows their bias, then present their interpretations as further data.
 Although the ideal is for such things to never happen, unfortunately they happen all too frequently.

 Likewise with psychics.
 Ideally, they too should be free of preconceptions or filters or biases or baggage, but in the real world, they are not.